Psuedomonas/Dentrix-Dexis-Backup-Script/README.md

-Automate Backup Full
+#Automate Backup

+#Files
-AutomateBackupFull.ps1 - script
+    AutomateBackup.ps1 - script

-AutomateBackupFull.bat - batch launcher
+    AutomateBackup.bat - batch launcher

+#Purpose
+    Backup Dentrix and Dexis databases for system recovery and data security

 These scripts use so called 'dumb' backups, as these are simple and safest for our situation.
 'Dumb' refers to a whole backup, verses a 'Smart' backup of changes.
-This particular script copies the full directories of both Dexis and Dentrix as this seems to correlate to best recovery.
-Version 2.4 will remain the version for using Dentrix and Dexis backup features.
-However, 2.4 will not be maintained.
-Furthermore 2.5 will likely be the last version for the scripts intended purpose.

-Usage:
+This is the final version that supports the use of built in backup features of De

+#Usage:

-    Check script to ensure backup directories are correct If powershell execution policy does not enable remote unsigned scripts, use the AutomateBackupFull.bat to lauch script.
+    Check script to ensure backup directories are correct If powershell execution policy does not enable remote unsigned scripts, use the AutomateBackup.bat to lauch script.
 (You may be able to add a local signature if you wish).
     Follow the prompts the script provides

+Cheers

-Cheers Nicholas Zehm
+Nicholas Zehm